Military history of Puerto Rico: Operation El Dorado Canyon

 On April 14, 1986, in response to acts of terrorism sponsored by Libyan leader Muammar al-Gaddafi—in particular, the Berlin disco bombing of April 6—and against the backdrop of heightened tension and clashes between the Libyan and U.S. Navies over Libya's disputed territorial water claims in the Gulf of Sidra, the United States launched a surprise attack on key facilities in Tripoli and other parts of Libya.
 The attack was code-named Operation El Dorado Canyon.

-With the acquiescence of the British government, 24 U.S. Air Force F-111F fighter-bombers took off from U.S. air bases in England.
+With the acquiescence of the British government, 24 U.S. F-111F fighters took off from American air bases in England.
 Attacking in the pre-dawn hours of April 15, their main objectives were 22 airfields, terrorist training camps, and other military installations.
 Captain Fernando L. Ribas-Dominicci was one of the pilots who participated in the Libyan air raid.
 His F-111 was shot down over the Gulf of Sidra off the Libyan coast.
 Ribas-Dominicci and his weapons systems officer, Captain Paul F. Lorence, were the only U.S. casualties.
 Al-Qaddafi, who was also personally targeted, escaped harm, but his daughter was killed.